elte-nlp/elte-nlp-course/lecture_source/nlp_14-prompt_engineering.md

 2. For each $i \in 1 \dots L$ token position:
     * compute the $\mathbf{g}$ gradient of the log-likelihood of the training data for the token embedding in the position,
-    * select the top $k$ words with the closest embeddings to $\mathbf{g}$ [@shin2020autoprompt uses dot-product as a metric],
+    * for each vocabulary entry, use the gradient to approximate the change in the log-likelihood using that word in the position would bring, and select the top $k$ words,
-    * of these, select the one with the largest log-likelihood and replace the current token in position $i$ with it.
+    * of these, select the one with the largest real log-likelihood and replace the current token in position $i$ with it.

 ###
 This obviously assumes that the gradients are accessible, although